 Location: Chiatura, Georgia

 Chiatura has been a mining town since the late 1800s when the largest reserve of manganese in Georgia (and one of the greatest in the world) was discovered in the area.
-The town’s cable car system was developed in the 1950s to improve man-management and increase productivity.
-The majority of the stations date from that period but some were added later in the style of Soviet modernism.
+The cable car system, which consisted of seventeen lines and several stations in the style of Stalinist Empire-style architecture, was developed in the 1950s to improve man-management and increase productivity.
 More information about Chiatura’s cable car network.

 Did you know?… We also have an Instagram account and Facebook page that are dedicated to all things Architectonic.
 Join our community for daily photos of Brutalist architecture, Soviet memorials, abandoned buildings, classic modernism and gargantuan monuments.
 Just click on the links below.